V-E-O/speedrack/docs/task execution.rst

 Sudo control
 ------------

 Sudo execution requires the hosting user to have password-free sudo access to the given user.
-Commands will end up being equivalent to:
+Commands will end up being roughly equivalent to:

     $ sudo -u task_sudo_user task_command